 An unforgettable view of the Ko’olau mountain range awaits at the Nu’uana Pali Lookout!
 From the 985-foot cliff summit, you’ll be able to see the lush greenery of the East Shore as well as Chinaman’s Hat, Kailua, and Kaneohe.

 These Oahu lookouts are exciting adventures you’ll want to experience with all of your family and friends.
 After a fun day of exploring, there’s nothing finer than returning to your Hawaii Beach Homes vacation rental, where you’ll continue to enjoy incredible ocean views.
-Our properties on the North, South, and East Shores of Oahu seamlessly blend modern luxury with timeless natural beauty.
+Our properties on the North and South Shores of Oahu seamlessly blend modern luxury with timeless natural beauty.
 We also offer plenty of special offers and discounted rates on our homes to help you save money for making memories on the island!